LisaHJung/O4B/README.md

       insecure: true
 ```
 - The `debug` exporter prints the telemetry data to the Collector’s logs in a detailed way.
-  - It’s useful for debugging or development to see what data is flowing through the Collector.
+  - It displays what data is flowing through the Collector and is useful for debugging or development.

  <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />